dreamcatcher-tech/network/Inbox/2023-05-02 1319 Satoshi Island Mapping.md

 The simulator runs on everyones computers so it isn't a central server in any way.

+Mapping and modelling things like favours, which are out of reach for the major blockchains.

+## Features
+Issues about faults on the island, and wishes that citizens have.

 ## Interaction
 Players can talk to each other, and can use the platform to find other people, plan events, show intents, swap inventory.
 Requets